MaicoLeberle/sdd-conductor/README.md

 developer is always kept in the loop, allowed to introduce changes or secondary tasks where they deem necessary.
 The agent pushes back if inconsistencies would thus be introudced.

+#### Support for pre-existing projects
-For **pre-existing projects**, the agent explores the existing codebase, infers the project specification, documents the current architecture and module boundaries, and summarizes the current development state.
+The agent explores the existing codebase, infers the project specification, documents the current architecture and module boundaries, and summarizes the current development state.
 The user reviews and refines the inferred spec before task derivation begins.

 #### Key capabilities:

 - **Lifecycle stage tracking.** The project's stage is computed at runtime from the filesystem state of `.sdd-conductor/` — no stored state file.
 Stages are `uninitialized`, `bootstrapped`, `plan_is_ready`, `in_progress`, `blocked`, and `complete`.
 Commands are gated by stage, and